ryo33/reduration/README.md

 A converter should have an option that let users choose `seil`, `floor`, or `round` as fallback logic on the precision error.

-### Memory efficient deserialization
+### Memory-efficient deserialization

-As shown in semantics/data structure section, naive numerical data structure takes over 256-bit.
-Not to take large memory, the following is recommended.
+As shown in the semantics/data structure section, naive numerical data structure takes not-tiny memory.
+The following technique is recommended for memory efficiency.

 ```rust
 let mut nanos = 0;